marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### Question 2: Analysis

-As we can see from the plots blah blah blah
+As we can see from the plots add in more details.

 ## Question 3: In the year of 2021 what are the measures percentage?